pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 Deep in the ground, low here I lie
 My beauty great is all quite gone
 My flesh wasted to the bone'
-In his slow decline from renown in to sickness, he must have realized that, when it comes to the human condition, glory only treats the symptoms."
+In his slow decline from renown into sickness, he must have realized that, when it comes to the human condition, glory only treats the symptoms."
 --David Mitchell, *Unruly*

 "The crazy Plantaginate claim to the French throne, Edward III's chancy punt, was getting endorsed by Europe's biggest wig.
 The daft notion that the king of England was also the rightful king of France was becoming mainstream.
 Think on that when you next assume that all internet conspiracy theories are doomed to be blasted away by the leafblower of reason."